guptaa98/Microsoft_Azure_Nanodegree_Projects/Project 1-Optimizing an ML Pipeline in Azure/Readme.md

 4. x_train, x_test, y_train, y_test are made by splitting x and y where test_size = 0.3 and random_state = 42
 5. Another function is 'main', where LogisticRegression model fits the data and is returned to model variable and the accuracy is calculated.The results are stored in the          outputs folder.
 ## HyperDrive and Hyperparameter tuning
+hyperdrive_config = HyperDriveConfig (estimator = est,
+                             hyperparameter_sampling = ps,
+                             policy = policy,
+                             primary_metric_name = "Accuracy",
+                             primary_metric_goal = PrimaryMetricGoal.MAXIMIZE,
+                             max_total_runs = 50,
+                             max_concurrent_runs = 3
+                             )
+The description of hyperdrive configuration are as follows -
+1. A sklearn estimator is created for interacting with train.py file.
+The source directory, the entry script and compute target are passed to the variable est.
+2. Random Parameter Sampler is chosed to be used and is stored in ps variable.
+3. Bandit Policy is used as an early stopping policy which terminates runs where the primary metric is not within the specified slack factor compared to the best performing run.
+   The runs which have the primary metric value less than (best performing run metric/(1+slack_factor)) are terminated.
+4. primary_metric_goal can be either PrimaryMetricGoal.MAXIMIZE or PrimaryMetricGoal.MINIMIZE determining if the primary metric will be maximized or minimized when evaluating      the runs.
+5. The name of the primary metric needs to exactly match the name of the metric logged by the training script i.e. train.py and here it is Accuracy.
+6. max_total_runs contains the value maximum training runs that are to be run.
+The value should be between 1-1000.
+7. max_concurrent_runs contains the maximum number of runs that can run concurrently i.e at the same time.
+If not specified, all runs launch in parallel.
+The value must be an      integer between 1 and 100.
+**The best model obtained from using hyperdrive gave and accuracy of 0.9111785533636824.**
 **Benefits of the parameter sampler chosen**
 I chose Random Sampling.
 The main benefits include its support for termination of low-performance runs and the other one is that it supports both continuos and discrete parameters.